rishabh-1004/portfolio/README.md

 ### ` Customizing `

-To use the portfolio for your own use you can clone the repo and set the required setting and information via the constants folder.
+To use the portfolio for your own use you can clone the repo and set the required setting and information via the src/constants folder.

 ## Available Scripts